-Designed to minimize stress for children and families, the 14-story building houses 18 courtrooms and many of the agencies involved with juvenile justice, making it easy for families to access all of the services they need.
+This downtown Miami building combines juvenile and family courts in a non-traditional, welcoming environment.
+Designed to minimize stress for children and families, the 14-story building houses 18 courtrooms and 16 supporting agencies, making it easy for families to access services in one central location.

-Miami-Dade County wanted to create a healthy environment for children and achieve goals for environmental responsibility.
-The building’s east-west orientation minimizes solar heat gain while offering spectacular views to Biscayne Bay and the surrounding city.
+As part of providing a healthy environment, Miami-Dade County wanted to integrate sustainability into the design.
+The LEED Gold building’s east-west orientation minimizes solar heat gain from the tropical sun while offering spectacular views to Biscayne Bay and the city.

-A perforated, tilted pre-cast concrete screen wall to the south provides shading for the building.
-The variation of multi-colored windows produces an ever-changing daylight experience in the public waiting areas of each floor.
+A concrete screen wall on the main civic facade provides shading.
+Multicolored glass windows create an ever-changing daylight experience in public waiting areas.
 At night, light from the interior creates a random pattern of primary colors across this south-facing “confetti wall.”